 You will have a credit report if you have ever borrowed money or applied for financial products like short term loans.
 You can access one of your credit files through Equifax.
 Separate reports are held by other credit reference agencies.

 Ais provided as a quick way to see how creditworthy you are.
 You can also look into the details that lenders will use to assess you.

 Credit providers may use your Equifax file whilst making a lending decision.

 Equifax was founded in 1899, in the United States of America.

 UK credit referencing services have been provided since 1970.
 This makes Equifax the oldest of the big three credit referencing agencies.
 The others are Experian, operating since 1996, and Callcredit (since 2000).

 Worldwide, Equifax holds records for roughly 800 million consumers.

-Providers of credit, including loans and credit cards, can use your Equifax report to check the details of your financial history.
+Providers of credit, including loans, payday loans, guarantor loans, logbook loans and credit cards, can use your Equifax report to check the details of your financial history.

 Lenders that use Equifax